(Book 1: Lights, Captura, Action)

 Ravi’s brows knit slightly.
 ‘The outside world?’

-‘Yes, for example, I see you’re still using notebooks to jot things down?’
-He pointed to Ravi’s side where a trusty little diary, complete with a clipped pen, lay neatly atop his suitcase.
+‘Yes, for example, I see you’re still using notebooks to jot things down.’
+He was pointing to Ravi’s side, where a trusty little diary, complete with a clipped pen, lay neatly atop his suitcase.
 ‘Sir, the world has moved on to advanced gadgets that make these tasks much easier!’
-This time the painter motioned to another section of the market street where an electronics stall was set up.
+This time the painter motioned to another section of the market street where an electronics stall was prominently set up.

-A device advertised on this booth’s wall immediately caught Ravi’s attention.
+A device advertised on this booth’s wall caught Ravi’s attention.
 ‘Wow!
-What is that?’ he said wide-eyed even as his feet began to carry him there.
+What is that?’ he said starry-eyed, even as his feet began to carry him there.

 But Ravi had already arrived at the electronics stall, where the middle-aged shopkeeper promptly broke into his sales pitch.
 ‘Welcome, sir!
 Intrigued by the MorsePage, I see.
 Incredible device, this.
 Two comfortable buttons are all you need to type and store your notes and documents.
 Something urgent pops up?
 Simply save your work and switch to the new one.
 You can load it up later and continue from where you left.
 It’s that simple!’

 The man laid out two of the devices in front of Ravi.
-‘It starts from twenty thousand rupees,’ he continued, pointing to one, ‘but add another ten thousand and you also get a backlight, so you can work even when it’s dark!’
-So saying, he pressed a button on the other that activated the said backlight.
+‘It starts from twenty thousand rupees,’ he said, pointing to one, ‘but add another ten thousand and you also get a backlight, so you can use it even in the dark!’
+Saying this, he pressed a button on the other device that brightened up its screen.

 Ravi’s half-open jaw spoke for how impressed he was.
-‘Wow, I’m sold!
-Money is not an issue.
-I’m definitely taking this one, with… the light… wait…’
+‘Wow, I believe I’m sold!
+Money is not an issue for me.
+I think I’m definitely going to take this one, with the light… Wait!’

-As he reached down the back-pocket of his trousers, Ravi felt his heart skip a beat, for his fingers failed to find any trace of his leather wallet.
-When he turned towards the rest of his stuff, a second shock awaited him — his luggage was gone too.
-Desperately looking around for help, Ravi realised that the painter and his easel had also disappeared; only the canvas lay abandoned on the street there.
+He had reached into his trouser’s back-pocket, but his fingers had failed to find any trace of the leather wallet that should have been there.
+He turned toward the rest of his stuff… and a second shock awaited him.
+His luggage was gone too.
+Desperately looking around, Ravi realised that the painter and his easel had also vanished; only the canvas lay abandoned on the street there.

 But no proud portrait of Ravi adorned the thing.
-There was just a large smiley face with its tongue sticking out, on one side, and a hastily scribbled note on the other, that read:
+There was a large smiley face on one side, its tongue sticking out, and a hastily scribbled note on the other side, which read: